Publishing content on the Web #

 readmeForceAgreement=true

-• execMDFFile: The .mdf file to be launched.
+- execMDFFile: The .mdf file to launch.
 Required.

 cd content-top